How Responsibility Accumulates and Leads to Burnout

 A clinical reframing

-From a clinical perspective, this pattern is not best understood as poor boundaries, excessive ambition, or an inability to say no. It reflects the interaction between individual capacity and systems that rely on it in place of explicit role design.
+Clinically, this pattern is better understood as an interaction between individual capacity and a system that has come to rely on that capacity in place of explicit role design.

-Recognizing this dynamic shifts the focus away from self-judgment and toward a clearer assessment of what the role has come to require over time.
-It also clarifies why early attention matters.
-As responsibility accumulates without renegotiation, restoring internal bandwidth becomes increasingly difficult without meaningful structural change.
+Recognising this dynamic shifts attention away from self-judgment and toward a clearer assessment of what the role has come to require.
+It also clarifies why early attention is important.
+As responsibility accumulates without renegotiation, restoring internal bandwidth becomes harder without meaningful structural change.

 What recovery needs to address

-Recovery in these cases involves more than reducing stress.
-It requires examining how responsibility has expanded, where ownership remains unclear, and how expectations have shifted without being explicitly addressed.
-It also involves restoring a relationship to the role that does not depend on ongoing self-override as evidence of competence.
+Recovery in these cases requires more than reducing stress.
+It involves examining how responsibility has expanded, where ownership remains unclear, and what the role now depends on the person to absorb.

 Frequently Asked Questions